Vishvnath96/PopularMovie2/README.md

 # PopularMovies - Android App - Stage 2

-Popular Movies app - Stage 2 - As part of Udacity Android nanodegree assignment.
+Popular-Movie2 app as part of  Android nanodegree assignment.

 This app uses service - http://api.themoviedb.org/3/movie/popular to fetch most popular / highest rated movies and display to the user. user can change sort order from settings menu